rjspencer/docs/theming.md

 	a <script src=""> tag with a link to the theme's JS on StageBloc's CDN

+`Body-ID`

+	the general section of the page (useful for general section styling)

 `AccountName`

 	the name of the account